Tensor-Reloaded/AI-Learning-Hub/how_to/use_kaggle.md

 - [x] `submission.csv` is generated in code
 - [x] Used **Save & Run All**
 - [x] Submission file is created and visible in output
+- [x] The score is visible in the notebook
 - [x] Notebook version is named clearly
 - [x] Correct version is selected for submission
 - [x] Notebook is shared with the reviewer (`uaic-fii-rn`)